pacifics/PassDao/README.md

 - Update recipient: allows th contractor to update the address to withraw ethers fom the manager contract.

-- BuyToken and BuyTokenFor to buy Dao shares in case of simple public fundings without funding smart contract.
+- BuyShares and BuySharesFor in case of public fundings without funding smart contract.

-- Set a proposal: every contractor can offer his client (the DAO) to sell products or execute services.
+- Set a new proposal: every contractor can offer his client (the DAO) to sell products or execute services.
 The proposal contains a description, a hash of document and the amount of the proposal.

 - Order and sendTo for the order and payment of ethers by the Dao according to a proposal.